AashiGarg-tech/Lyrify/README.md

 ---

-## ✨ What it does
+##  What it does

-Lyrify is a desktop overlay app that stays on top of every other window and shows synced, karaoke-style lyrics for whatever you're currently playing — whether that's the **Spotify desktop app**, the **Spotify web player**, or a **YouTube** video.
+Lyrify is a desktop overlay app that stays on top of every other window and shows synced, karaoke-style lyrics for whatever you're currently playing, whether that's the **Spotify desktop app**, the **Spotify web player**, or a **YouTube** video. ps. it works even if you're playing music on **Spotify mobile app**.

 The current line sweeps with a color fill as it's sung.
 The previous and next lines are visible but dimmed.
 All of this floats in a frosted-glass panel over your screen without interrupting anything you're doing underneath it.

 ---

-## 🖥 Installation
+##  Installation

 ### Windows
 Download `Lyrify Setup.exe` from [Releases](../../releases) and run it.
 The installer lets you choose where to install it, and adds a shortcut to your Start Menu and Desktop.